tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * It is bound to the protocol version that is negotiated.
 This is intended to avoid cross-protocol attacks with signing oracles.

-The code changes to create and verify Delegated credentials would be localized to the TLS stack, which has the advantage of avoiding changes to security-critical and often delicate PKI code (though of course moves that complexity to the TLS stack).
+The code changes to create and verify delegated credentials would be localized to the TLS stack, which has the advantage of avoiding changes to security-critical and often delicate PKI code (though of course moves that complexity to the TLS stack).